 27.05.20 – 11.07.20

-Extract from the text by Charlotte Crevits for the exhibition at MDD, 2019
+Text by Charlotte Crevits for the exhibition at MDD, 2019

 You are very welcome to visit the gallery during the regular opening hours.
 We will make sure that your visit can happen under the best and safest circumstances.